Cochlear Implant Frequently Asked Questions

 Yes, the cochlear implant is placed underneath the skin.
 However, the external processor needs to be removed just like with a hearing aid.

-2. How much hair will be shave off to do the surgery?
+2. How much hair will be shaved off to do the surgery?

 Typically, the surgeons only shave about 2-3 inches of hair off around the ear.
 Most of the area will be covered by the longer hair on top of your head so it isn’t all that noticeable.